 39 missing in ocean after suspected smuggling boat capsized days ago

-FORT LAUDERDALE, Fla. — On Saturday night, 40 people boarded a boat from Bimini, Bahamas, and set out on the water.
+FORT LAUDERDALE, Fla. — On Saturday night, 40 people boarded a boat from Bimini, Bahamas, and set out toward Florida.

 They encountered severe weather later that night, causing the boat to capsize.
 U.S. Coast Guard rescue crews are now searching for 39 people in the ocean as they near 72 hours in the water.